-FIELD ТҮРЕ EXPLANATION

-subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty,

-finalpenalty, linebreakpenalty, linepenalty, noadpenalty, userpenalty

-and wordpenalty

-attr node list of attributes

-penalty number the penalty value
+FIELD ΤΥΡΕ EXPLANATION subtype number afterdisplaypenalty, beforedisplaypenalty, equationnumberpenalty, finalpenalty, linebreakpenalty, linepenalty, noadpenalty, userpenalt and wordpenalty attr penalty node number list of attributes the penalty value

 The subtypes are just informative and T_EX itself doesn't use them.
-When you run into an line-breakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.
+When you run into an linebreakpenalty you need to keep in mind that it's a accumulation of club, widow and other relevant penalties.